 How can you recognize a Pitta dominant nature?

 You recognize a Pitta dominant nature by its passion, its fire!
 They’re argumentative, impatient and sharp.
 Most likely, they’re born leaders.
 They have a strong appetite and they’re the ones who will get “hangry” if they don’t eat.
 Oftentimes, they’re plagued with symptoms of indigestion and that’s usually because they overeat.

 The main qualities of Pitta are: hot (you get overheated), oily (you often have oily and inflamed skin conditions) and light (you have or used to have a high metabolism).

 How can you recognize a Kapha dominant nature?

 A person with a Kapha dominant nature is very loyal.
 She’s grounded and set in her routines.
-Life doesn’t really shake her out of balance but when it does, she’s deeply affected by it and become apathetic.
+Life doesn’t really shake her out of balance but when it does, she’s deeply affected by it and becomes apathetic.
 She tends to eat out of feeling and so she craves sweet, heavy foods to feel better when she’s sad.

 The main qualities of Kapha are: warm (your temperature stays pretty even), moist (you have a lot of phlegm and water retention) and heavy (you have a tendency to be overweight).

 The qualities of a food can be found in its taste.